MicrosoftDocs/query-docs/query-languages/dax/dax-operator-reference.md

 ### Text concatenation operator

-Use the ampersand (&amp;) to join, or concatenate, two or more text strings to produce a single piece of text.
+Use the ampersand (**&**) to join, or concatenate, two or more text strings to produce a single piece of text.

 |Text operator|Meaning|Example|
 |-----------------|-----------|-----------|